pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 ### Database

-If you have a problem with your database, you might already want to refer to the official documentation and insure you are correctly set up:
+If you have a problem with your database, you might already want to refer to the official documentation and ensure you are correctly set up:

 - [Official MySQL installation guide](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/)
 - [Official mariaDB installation guide](https://downloads.mariadb.org/mariadb/repositories/#mirror=cnrs&distro=Ubuntu&version=10.3)